istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 that is relatively easy to exploit.

-Your system may have identities derived from network properties such as IP addresses with distributed identity caches that track the mapping between identities and these network properties such as IP addresses.
+Your system may have identities derived from network properties such as IP addresses with distributed identity caches that track the mapping between identities and these network properties.
 These identities don’t have strong guarantees as cryptographically verifiable identities because IP addresses could be re-allocated to different workloads and identity caches may not always be updated to the latest.